 Your agent can use the list(s) to narrow down homes to show you.
 At a minimum, a wish list should have a price range and home type that you are looking for in order to start narrowing down the search and save time in your search.

-If you are considering buying a home in the coming year, now would be a good time to review my home buying guide.
-Which, you can do for here by visiting this blog post.
-Home Buying Guide.
+If you are considering buying a home in the coming year, now would be a good time to review my Envision the Lifestyle You Want Guide.

 Overlooking large details